codepath/android_guides/Styling-UI-Screens-FAQ.md

 ### Views

-**How do I control the way images are resized within an ImageView?**
+**How do I control the way images are displayed or scaled within an ImageView?**

 See the [Working with ImageView](http://guides.codepath.com/android/Working-with-the-ImageView) guide in particular the [sizing section](http://guides.codepath.com/android/Working-with-the-ImageView#sizing-imageview-controls) and [scale types](http://guides.codepath.com/android/Working-with-the-ImageView#scale-types).